anhnguyendepocen/M335/docs/tasklist.md

 #### [Class Task 17](class_tasks/task17_details.html)

+* [ ] Take notes on your reading of the new R package in the README.md or in a '.R' script in the class task folder
 * [ ] List the three stocks that your friend picks and the three that you pick
 * [ ] Pull the price performance data using `library(tidyquant)` or `library(quantmod)`
 * [ ] Build a visualization that shows who is winning each day of the competition